laminlabs/laminhub-public/README.md

 Version: `0.28.0`

-This public repository allows you to make issues & follow new releases as for an open-source project.
-It doesn't contain the closed-source `laminhub` code.
+This public repository allows you to make issues & follow new releases.
+It does not contain the `laminhub` source code.

 See the [guide on creating a LaminDB instance on LaminHub](docs/create-an-instance.md).